You are successfully registered

 Prayer rooms and multifaith meeting spaces are available at both campuses and international support including orientation sessions, social events, and weekly English language tuition.

-If students have studied at the university before, they can also receive an alumni scholarship with a value of £1,000 - £2,000.
+If students have studied at the university before, they may be eligible to receive an alumni scholarship.

-International scholarships are intended to subsidise postgraduate students’ tuition fees for full-time taught programmes, and are granted to students who demonstrate excellent academic performance and who are willing to be an ambassador for the university for the university during and after their studies.
+International scholarships are intended to subsidise postgraduate students’ tuition fees for full-time taught programmes.
+They are granted to students who demonstrate excellent academic performance and who are willing to be an ambassador for the university for the university during and after their studies.

 Get in touch, if you're not sure that you have the right experience or qualifications.

-Taught postgraduate students benefit from high-quality curricula with hands-on learning, plus a variety of innovative teaching technologies and methods.
+Taught postgraduate students benefit from a high-quality curriculum with hands-on learning, alongside a variety of innovative teaching technologies and methods.

-There are research opportunities across all three colleges, and in 14 research centres, so students can always find the appropriate place for their idea.
+There are research opportunities across all three colleges in 14 research centres, so students can always find the appropriate place for their idea.
+All research addresses meaningful real-world challenges that impact people’s lives.

 Sheffield Hallam University offers a selection of courses specifically for postgraduate students who want to complete their studies via distance learning.
-Spread across several subject areas, many are designed to fit around a student’s existing career and/or commitments.
+Spread across several subject areas, many are designed to fit around a student’s existing career or other commitments.

 Get in touch, if you're not sure that you have the right experience or qualifications.